aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 predatory leeches (Hirudinae:Arhynchobdellida) (see Frank et al. [-@Frank2009]).
 Predators have been shown to have large top-down effects on ecosystem functions in bromelaids, including nitrogen uptake by the plant [@Ngai2006], detrital decomposition and CO~2~ flux [@Atwood2014; @Atwood2013].

-We used a series of observations, lab feeding trials, and manipulative field experiments to measure how the phylogenetic diversity of the predator assemblage predicts community composition and ecosystem function.
+We used a series of observations, lab feeding trials, and manipulative field experiments to measure how [RATHER THAN *MEASURE HOW*, CAN YOU EXPRESS THIS IN TERMS OF A HYPOTHESIS, EVEN AT THIS LEVEL?] the phylogenetic diversity of the predator assemblage predicts community composition and ecosystem function.
 We test three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators: